icgc-argo-workflows/argo-qc-tools/cutadapt/README.md

 **Required**:

 * `input_R1`: Read1 fastq file.
 This is assumed to be in a gzipped form.
+* `publish_dir`: the final location for the results.

+**Optional**:
 * `input_R2`: Read2 fastq file.
 This is assumed to be in a gzipped form.
-* `publish_dir`: the final location for the results.

-**Optional**:
+Default: No_File, which forces cutadapt to run for single end
 * `read1_adapter` : Override the adapter for read 1.
 Default: "AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC"
 * `read2_adapter` : Override the adapter for read 2.
 Default: "AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT"
 * `min_length` : set the minimum length permitted for reads.
 Default: 1